stevendwood/html5-dropzone/README.md

       e.dataTransfer.effectAllowed = "copyMove";
   });
 ```
-The above sample will not work cross browser without this library but it will once you use it so you don't have to use draggable for the above if you don't want to.
+The above sample will not work cross browser without this library due to the first argument to setData.
 One other thing is that the value you provide for a type can be a string value or a function that produces a string.  if it's a function, it gets called when the drag starts.

 #### <code>setData()</code>
 Equivalent to the DataTransfer.setData function, but saves you having to implement dragstart.
 The 2nd param can be a string or a function that produces a string, gets called on drag start.